mentainha/m3o/docs/README.md

 # Introduction

-M3O is a next generation cloud plaform.
-Explore, discover and consume public APIs as simpler programmable building blocks.
+M3O is a next generation cloud.
+Explore, discover and consume public APIs as simpler programmable building blocks all on one platform.

-ONE platform, ONE account, ONE framework.

 ## Features